bjascob/amrlib/docs/models.md

 ## Generate Models

-The module for AMR graph to English sentence generation is named `generate_xfm` (generting transformer).
+The module for AMR graph to English sentence generation is named `generate_xfm` (generating transformer).
 As with the parse models, the generate model makes use of pretrained models such as bart and t5.
 The training code is used to fine-tune them for the graph to sentence task.
-Practically, these two operations are the inverse of one another and training the transformer simply involves swapping the setences from outputs to inputs in the training data.
+Practically, generating and parsing are the inverse of one another and training a generate transformer simply involves swapping training data sentences from the input to the output, relative to the parse model.

 The one specific feature of the generation task is to allow for the addition of part-of-speech (POS) tags to the concepts in the AMR graph.
 AMR does not normally include any tense information so without this,